renesugar/k_elda_archive/docs/_Dev.md

 makes on a piece of code are considered, by definition, the correct style.
 In addition, `golint`, `go vet`, and `go test` should pass without warning on all changes.
 An easy way to check these requirements is to run `make lint check` on each patch before submitting a pull request.
+Running `make format` will fix many (but not all) formatting errors.

 Unlike official go style, in Quilt lines should be wrapped to 89 characters.
+This requirement is checked by `make lint`.

 The fundamental unit of work in the Quilt project is the git commit.
 Each commit should be a coherent whole that implements one idea completely and